dennis-hamester/wlcppgen/README.md

 Available commands:
   --generate                   Generate wrappers.
 This is the default command.
-                               Requires --src, --dst and at least one protocol.
+                               Requires at least one protocol.
   --help, -h                   Display this help.
   --list-interfaces            List interfaces in every protocol.
                                Requires at least one protocol.